neurosimata/seizy_ml/docs/tutorial.md

 ## Tutorial

-1) **Launch Conda Shell Prompt**
+1) **Launch Conda Shell Prompt, navigate to seizy_ml directory and activate the virtual environment.**
 ```
 cd ./seizy_ml
+conda activate seizyml
 ```
-- Navigate to seizy_ml directory

-2) **Set parent path for data processing.**
+2) **Set path for data processing.**
 ```
 python cli.py setpath 'path'
 ```
-- This is the parent path where the directory ('data_dir') with h5 data resides.
+- This is the parent path where the directory ('data_dir') with h5 data resides[configuration settings](configuration.md).
 - All subsequent folders and model predictions will reside here.

 3) **Run file check.**
 ```
 python cli.py filecheck
 ```
-- This step checks that the h5 files have the correct shape.
+- This step checks that the h5 files have the correct dimensions.
+For help on how to convert files to h5 check the [h5_conversion script](examples/to_h5.py)
 - Each h5 file should contain **Two** LFP/EEG channels [configuration settings](configuration.md).

 4) **Preprocess data.**